Ntropish/s-validator/docs/validators/array.md

 - `contains: any`: Checks if the array contains the specified element.
 - `excludes: any`: Checks if the array does not contain the specified element.
-- `unique: boolean`: Checks if all elements in the array are unique.
+- `unique: true`: Checks if all elements in the array are unique.

 **Example:**